NicoPotamus/HomeLab/Siem/README.md

 ```

 notice how we do the pattern of volume mapping as with loki, but we use a different base image to, one made for promtail.

+Promtail is simply just the messenger between the IDPS and Loki the log aggregator.
+The position file is simply the offset for each log file its monitoring.
+This prevents promtail from passing duplicate data to loki and lack of data getting to loki.

 I had to download the binaries for an amd64 because I'm running an x86_64 machine.